• Agents

 Critical

-Bolt frequently puts sensitive environment variables into client-side code.
-OpenAI keys, Stripe secret keys, database connection strings — if the AI does not distinguish between server and client contexts, secrets end up in the JavaScript bundle anyone can read.
+Bolt often drops sensitive keys into frontend code.
+OpenAI keys, Stripe secret keys, database connection strings — if the AI does not know which values belong on the server, they end up in the JavaScript bundle anyone can read.

-In our 100-app study, 54% of all vibe-coded apps had secrets exposed in client-side code.
-We found 12 apps leaking LLM API keys (OpenAI, Anthropic) and 3 apps leaking Stripe secret keys.
-A leaked OpenAI key can cost thousands of dollars in unauthorized usage.
+In our 100-app study, 54% of all vibe-coded apps had secrets sitting in frontend code.
+We found 12 apps leaking LLM keys (OpenAI, Anthropic) and 3 apps leaking Stripe secret keys.
+A leaked OpenAI key can run up thousands of dollars in unauthorized usage.

 High

-Bolt generates functional API endpoints that handle CRUD operations correctly on the happy path.
-But many routes skip authentication checks entirely — anyone with the URL can call them.
+Bolt builds working API endpoints that handle the happy path just fine.
+But many routes skip the login check entirely — anyone with the URL can call them.

 High

-Bolt is better at auth than some platforms — it generates working login and registration flows.
-But "working" is not the same as "secure."
-Session management, token validation, and brute-force protection are often incomplete.
+Bolt is better at login than some platforms — it builds working sign-up and log-in flows.
+But "working" is not the same as "safe."
+Session handling, token checks, and brute-force protection are often incomplete.

-Common patterns include predictable session tokens, missing rate limiting on login endpoints, and auth checks that exist in the frontend but not in API routes — so bypassing the UI gives full access.
+Common patterns: predictable session tokens, no rate limiting on login, and login checks that only run in the UI but not in the API.
+Skip the UI and you get straight in.

 Medium